soundio/sequence-json/README.md

 [2, "meter", 3, 1]
 ```

 Meter events have no effect on the rate of the beat clock.
+Where no `"meter"` event is defined at beat `0` consumers should
+assume a starting meter of 4/4 - ie, `[0, "meter", 4, 1]`.

 ---